Skip to main content

 Standard Frontends are pre-provisioned, globally available ingress points that are centrally managed by NetFoundry.
 These provide immediate access to the platform without any setup requirements.

-Characteristics: Standard Frontends are available immediately without any configuration or setup, being fully managed by NetFoundry including SSL certificates, DNS, and infrastructure.
+Standard Frontends are available immediately without any configuration or setup, being fully managed by NetFoundry including SSL certificates, DNS, and infrastructure.
 They use NetFoundry-provided domain names such as shares.netfoundry.io and are included as part of your NetFoundry Frontdoor subscription without additional cost.
 These Frontends provide global distribution across multiple regions for optimal performance using global accelerators and utilize NetFoundry's standard authentication providers.

-URL Pattern: Standard Frontends typically use the pattern:
+Standard Frontends typically use the pattern:

 https://{share-name}.shares.netfoundry.io